 You've seen them: they're often margarita mixes that are packaged in an ice cream pail-like container, complete with convenient carrying handle.
 You can scoop it into your glass or toss it in a blender and drink away.

-It's cute and some may argue that it's clever marketing.
-I'm going to argue that the majority are sub-par, some may even be on the verge of disgusting with a far-too-sweet, kiddie Kool-Aid type of taste.
-We're adults and it's time to drink like adults.
+It's cute, and some may argue that it's clever marketing.
+We argue that the majority are sub-par, some may even be on the verge of disgusting with a far-too-sweet, kiddie Kool-Aid type of taste.
+We're adults, and it's time to drink like adults.
 To show up at a party carrying a bucket says "I'm cheap and don't care what we drink."

 #6: Artificial Ingredients?

 Here's another shortcut some brands like taking, they will go with artificial ingredients and colorings to make their product seem more appealing.
 Most of the time, these will be over sweetened and only look good, leaving you with a desire for "fresh" taste.

 We see it all the time in convenience foods, and drinks and there is a movement against that in the broader market.
 If you avoid unnatural things in your foods, keep the same standards for your cocktails.
 This will certainly limit your options, and honestly, you're probably better off with mixing your cocktail.